AndyRixon/LayerBB/README.md

-# LayerBB 1.0.0 BETA 2
+# LayerBB 1.0.0 BETA 3
 LayerBB is a small yet feature rich community software which enables you to quickly and easily start your own community.
 It offers great flexibility and easily customisable.
 ## Installation
 1. Download the latest release from GitHub: https://github.com/InfernoGroupUK/LayerBB/releases
 2. Unzip the archive you downloaded to your computer using 7-Zip or WinRar.
+3. Upload the contents of the "upload" folder using an FTP client such as FileZilla (except update.php).
+4. Rename config.php.new in the applications directory to config.php
+5. Using your browser, navigate to the installation script (I.E: http://yourdomain.com/install/).
+6. Follow the instructions that you see on your screen.
+7. There is no step 6, LayerBB should now of installed successfully.

+If you had issues during installation, please consult the "Help Me!" section of this README.

+## Upgrading
+1. Download the latest release from GitHub: https://github.com/InfernoGroupUK/LayerBB/releases
+2. Unzip the archive you downloaded to your computer using 7-Zip or WinRar.
-3. Upload the contents of the "upload" folder using an FTP client such as FileZilla.
+3. Upload the contents of the "upload" folder using an FTP client such as FileZilla (except install directory).
-4. Using your browser, navigate to the installation script (I.E: http://yourdomain.com/install/).
+4. Using your browser, navigate to the installation script (I.E: http://yourdomain.com/update.php).
 5. Follow the instructions that you see on your screen.
-6. There is no step 6, LayerBB should now of installed successfully.
+6. There is no step 6, LayerBB should now of updated successfully.

 If you had issues during installation, please consult the "Help Me!" section of this README.

 ## Help Me!
 From time to time you may come across an issue with installation or updating, or even while using LayerBB - which is why we have created these quick resources where you will be able get help quickly.
 ### Help yourself